KanchanaWijesooriya/Brain-Tumor-Classification-MRI/README.md

 1. Install NVIDIA GPU Driver, CUDA Toolkit and cuDNN.
 2. Install PyTorch library.
 3. Make sure to maintain proper folder/files structure as mentioned, otherwise it’s not working properly.
 4. Run app.py file.
-Open terminal and type  python app.py
+Open terminal and type: python app.py
 5. Open link.  http://127.0.0.1:5000/
 6. After you upload the image, it takes some time to predictions.(Depend on your pc specs).
+If you feel it's not working be patient, It takes some time to get prediction.

 ### **Folder Structure Should be,**